trimstray/linux-hardening-checklist/README.md

 - **Rule:** Ensure `/boot` located on separate partition. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > The idea behind the `/boot` partition was to make the partition always accessible to any machine that the drive was plugged into.
-As modern machines have lifted that restriction, there is no longer a fixed need for `/boot` to be separate, unless you require additional processing of the other partitions, such as encryption or file systems that are not natively recognized by the bootloader.

 - **Rule:** Restrict `/boot` partition mount options. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/medium.png" alt="medium">

-    **Rationale:**

-    > The boot directory contains important files related to the Linux kernel, so you need to make sure that this directory is locked down to read-only permissions.

     **Example:**